WGBH-MLA/AAPB2/app/views/exhibits/eotp/5-8-students-educators.md

 ### Interviews Not Listed

-Two interviews do not appear in *Eyes I* and do not fit neatly into the categories in Part V: A People’s History: Interview Subjects.
+Two interviews do not appear in *Eyes I* and do not fit neatly into the categories in A People’s History: Interview Subjects.
 [Tom Hayden](https://americanarchive.org/catalog/cpb-aacip_151-fn10p0xm13) founded Students for a Democratic Society.
 Hayden participated in the Freedom Ride from [Atlanta](https://civilrightstrail.com/destination/atlanta/) to [Albany, Georgia](https://civilrightstrail.com/destination/albany/), on December 10, 1961.

 [William Dinkins](https://americanarchive.org/catalog/cpb-aacip_151-jh3cz3304t) was one of two African American doctors at the Good Samaritan Hospital in [Selma, Alabama](https://civilrightstrail.com/destination/selma/) in 1965.
 He attended to [Jimmie Lee Jackson](https://kinginstitute.stanford.edu/encyclopedia/jackson-jimmie-lee) after an Alabama state trooper fatally shot him during a protest.